 - To the west of the Runway 10L end, residential land uses would no longer be located within the DNL 65 contour, which is shown in the upper inset box of Figure D-9.
-These residential land uses are noncompatible with aircraft noise levels of DNL 65 and higher.
+These 89 units are noncompatible with aircraft noise levels of DNL 65 and higher.
 Removal of the residential land uses from the DNL 65 contour could occur because removal of the 2013 Interlocal Agreement nighttime runway use program may increase use of Runway 10R-28L at night and reduce use of 10L-28R; and - To the west of the Runway 10R end, residential land uses would increase within the DNL 65 contour.
 However, many of these residential land uses have already been addressed as part of the 2008 EIS Sound Insulation/Mitigation Program and therefore are already considered compatible with aircraft noise, which is shown in the lower inset box of Figure D-9.
+Ultimately, there would be an increase of 95 noncompatible residential units within the DNL 65 contour.

-Analysis of the stakeholder-suggested "Evaluate the 2013 Interlocal Agreement Voluntary Night Closure Provision" noise abatement theme shows that noncompatible land uses could be reduced if the 2013 Interlocal Agreement Voluntary Night Closure were not in place.
+Analysis of the stakeholder-suggested "Evaluate the 2013 Interlocal Agreement Voluntary Night Closure Provision" noise abatement theme shows that noncompatible land uses would increase if the 2013 Interlocal Agreement Voluntary Night Closure were not in place.